-(a) Each person must have access to food at any time, unless prohibited by his/her individual plan. (b) Each person must have choices of the food they eat. (c) Each person must have choices are not also receiving services as part of the Supervised Living program.
+- (a) Each person must have access to food at any time, unless prohibited by his/her individual plan. - (b) Each person must have choices of the food they eat. - (c)Each person must have choices about when and with whom they eat are not also receiving services as part of the Supervised Living program.